Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 // Area 8

-Surely if you come from other languages you will find Go syntax quite capricious, but I am sure you will be mastering it in a very short time, if I did it for you it will be a piece of cake.
+Surely if you come from other languages you will find Go syntax quite capricious, but I am sure you will be mastering it in a very short time, besides it’s a low cost to pay for such simple and predictable code, any average Joe with the aid of AI can create Go code, I mean even I can.

 Eduardo Zepeda